Prethika88/SMS-Spam-Detection/README.md

 nltk.download("wordnet")

-▶️ Running the App
+Run the application : streamlit run app.py

-Start the Streamlit web application:
+**License**

-streamlit run app.py
+This project is licensed under the MIT License